-The proposed route from Trento, Italy to Iraklion, Crete.
-The weather deteriorated over the boot of Italy as I progressed further south.
-I had to fight for improved vectors multiple times as ATC kept directing me in to cumulonimbus weather.
-I will assume they did not have radar as position reports were required every 10 minutes.
+The weather quickly deteriorated over the boot of Italy as I progressed further south towards Greece.
+I fought for improved vectors multiple times as ATC kept directing me in to cumulonimbus weather.
+Position reports were required every 10 minutes as there was no radar coverage off-shore.

-Crossing the Ionian sea between Italy and Albania
+The Ionian sea between Italy and Albania is hidden from view.

 Oil Change and Electrical repairs in Trento, Italy

 During the first oil change and maintenance inspection of the trip, Luca Parazzolli (EAA, Chapter 1581) and I discovered corrosion damage to the high current electrical bus and associated components.
+This was quite the surprise, as the plane was in perfect condition before the start of my trip.
 The corrosion damage was caused by a leak of the primary 12V battery mounted to the firewall and over the electrical components.
-The likely cause of failure of the battery: flight through extremely low temperatures causing the battery case to crack.
+The likely cause of failure of the battery: 1) flight through extremely low temperatures causing the battery case to crack.
+2) a manufacturing error in the battery.
+The battery was installed just prior to the start of the trip.

 Luca networked with his fellow RV builders in the area and heroically obtained a new battery, main relay, starter relay, Silicone boot, and fabricated a new #2 battery cable within hours.
 I had a spare shunt in my parts bag.
-We spent 15 hours repairing the electrical system to like new condition and tested the engine and electrical system.
-Thank you Luca for all of your help, resourcefulness, attention to detail, and great network of friends.
+We spent 15 hours repairing the electrical system to like-new condition and tested the engine and electrical system.
+Thank you, Luca, for all of your help, resourcefulness, attention to detail, and a great network of friends.

 One of the many EAA chapters around the world.
-Members are willing to help out a RTW pilot in need.
+Members enthusiastically help out a RTW pilot in need.

-Luca's hanger/workshop where we performed the maintenance and repairs on my aircraft.
-A wrecked rescue helicopter is stored under the green tarp.
+Luca's hanger/workshop where we performed the oil change and repairs on my aircraft.

 Photo credit: Luca Perazzolli